Does Coffee Delay Injury Recovery?

 Does Coffee Delay Injury

 Coffee does have some health benefits.
-However, when it comes to recovering from certain injuries like sprains, strains, tendonitis, bursitis, tennis elbow and others, you may be best to leave it out of your diet.
+But does coffee delay injury recovery?
+When it comes to recovering from certain injuries like sprains, strains, tendonitis, bursitis, tennis elbow and others, you may be best to leave it out of your diet.
 Here’s why.

 Coffee Has Many Health Benefits